FOOD FOREST

 What is a Food Forest?

 The picture and Scripture above speaks volumes.
-The info below will help you learn more about the proven (tried & true) principles, practices, solutions, and benefits of a food forest.
+The info below will help you learn more about the proven (tried & true) principles, practices, benefits, and solutions of a food forest.

 For thousands of years our ancestors have successfully grown food forests all over the world.
 Give it a try so you can experience the abundant goodness that comes.